 How long are concerts?

-Oregon Symphony Classical, Pops, and Special Concerts will end within two and a half hours, including intermission.
+Oregon Symphony Classical and Pops concerts will end within two and a half hours, including intermission.
 Kids Concerts are one hour with no intermission.
 Due to the variety of performers and formats, the duration of Special Concerts vary.

 What should I wear to the concert?